 Relevant Search Is Discovery-Oriented Search

-In the early days of search, visitors discovered a content asset by signing into a bunch of different sources and searching each one independently.
+In the early days of search, visitors discovered content assets by signing into a bunch of different sources and searching each one independently.
 It took time and effort to remember where to search.
 Then you’d have to recall your credentials.
 Lather, rinse, and repeat across each platform until you (finally) find what you need.

-We call that traditional search.
+We call that traditional or siloed search.
 Search results relied primarily on factors like metadata, keyword relevancy, and internal and external links.
 It’s now considered outdated, ousted by the next iteration of search smarts: federated search.

 But to make content velocity and discovery truly accurate and relevant for each individual visitor – and to do it at the speed they demand – we need to look beyond federated search.